 - My health

 In the outer circle, tell them to write down everything that’s worrying them but over which they have no control or influence, for example:

 - The media

-Once you write everything down, it soon becomes apparent that wasting time and energy worrying about things you can neither control or influence is pointless.
+Once everything is written down, it soon becomes apparent that wasting time and energy worrying about things they can neither control or influence is pointless.
 It then becomes much easier to accept this and to move on from worrying about them.